dtcenter/METstat2json/README.md

 These packages contain the struct definitions, fill functions for each MET line type, and parse routines necessary to convert MET output files into json documents for use in a GSL AVID Couchbase database, according to the AVID Couchbase data schema.

-In addition to the "metLineTypeDefinitions_v..." packages there are several other local packages, "metLineTypeParser", "sample_parser", "generator", and "buildHeaderLineTypeUtilities".
+In addition to the "metLineTypeDefinitions_v..." packages there are several other local packages, "metLineTypeParser", "sample_parser", "generator", and "pkg/util".
 The "sample_parser" package demonstrates how to use the [metLineTypeParser](https://github.com/NOAA-GSL/METstat2json/tree/main/pkg/metLineTypeParser) package.
 The metLineTypeParser is the only package that is required to parse MET output files.

 ### metLineTypeParser